MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 ### Estimated timing: 10 minutes

-In this exercise, you will complete the following tasks:
+In this exercise, you will complete the following tasks:

 - Task 1: Deploy an Azure VM by using an Azure Resource Manager template.